Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: Discussion

 \item We classified the leaders into three classes by their symmetry (susy-writable, susy-null, and non-susy-writable).

 \item Susy-writable leaders were additionally classified as belonging to superprimary multiplets transforming in particular $\tmop{OSp} (d | 2 \nobracket)$ representations.

 \item We enumerated all leaders up to 6d dimension $\Delta = 12$, and computed their perturbative anomalous dimensions (at one or two loops). \end{itemizedot} On the basis of the above, we identified two $S_n$-invariant perturbations which become relevant at a critical dimension $d_c$ slightly above 4.
 In the replicated field basis $\phi_i$, these perturbations correspond to $\mathcal{F}_4$ and $\mathcal{F}_6$, where $\mathcal{F}_k = \sum_{i, j = 1}^n (\phi_i - \phi_j)^k$ is the series of operators considered long ago by Feldman {\cite{Feldman}}.
-Although looking similar in the replicated basis, in our picture the two perturbations belong to two different classes: $\mathcal{F}_4$ has a susy-null leader $(\chi_i^2)^2$, and the perturbation which destabilizes SUSY is its follower $\omega \chi_i^3$, while $\mathcal{F}_6$ has a non-susy-writable leader.
+Although looking similar in the replicated basis, in our picture the two perturbations belong to two different classes: {$\mathcal{F}_4$ has a susy-null leader $(\chi_i^2)^2$, while $\mathcal{F}_6$ has a non-susy-writable leader.}

 The above conclusions were based on perturbative calculations of anomalous dimensions around 6d, and on considering the lowest leaders in each class.
 In the non-susy-writable class, perturbative calculations indicate level crossing between $\mathcal{F}_6$ and the higher Feldman operators $\mathcal{F}_k$, $k > 6$.
 We discussed how this level crossing is expected to be resolved by nonperturbative mixing effects, pushing slightly up the critical dimension $d_c$ at which $\mathcal{F}_6$ will become relevant.